Crispy air-fried harissa chicken wings

 These very simple chicken wings are packed with flavour, take moments to prepare and will have you coming back for more.

-I have gone for a very simple overnight marinade, before dusting the wings in very well flavoured flour and finishing off about 10 minutes in the air fryer.
+I have gone for a very simple overnight marinade, before dusting the wings in well-flavoured flour and finishing off about 10 minutes in the air fryer.

-These are great serves just as they are, but you can serve with a delicious blue cheese dip or a BBQ sauce.
-My recipe for these is here.
+These are great served just as they are, but you can serve with a delicious garlicky blue cheese dip (recipe here) or my smoky bbq dip (recipe here).

-If you don’t have an air fryer, you can bake these at 200C, giving them a turn from time to time.
+If you don’t have an air fryer, you can bake these at 200°C for about 25-30 minutes, giving them a turn from time to time.

-Recipe: crispy air-fried harissa chicken – serves 6-8
+Recipe: crispy air-fried harissa chicken wings – serves 6-8

 • about 2kg chicken wings